• About Us

 Choosing the Right Oil – Our oil of preference is peanut oil because it handles high heat perfectly.
 However, it is a little more costly and can sometimes be tough to find.
 Vegetable oil is a perfectly fine substitution.
 Don’t use any kind of oil that will impart flavor, such as olive oil.
 See the NOTES for discarding the oil used for frying the meat.

 EXPERT TIP: You’ll want to fry the beef in batches.
 Be sure to allow the oil to come back to 365°F before frying the next batch.
-Let the fried meat drain on paper towels after they’re cooked.
+Let the fried meat drain on paper towels after it’s cooked.
 It’s okay if the breading doesn’t 100% cover the steak.
 This is normal.
 The color will be a golden dark brown.

 A metal spider that is holding up deep fried beef strips over a wok filled with hot oil.